Agriculture in Michoacán

+Agriculture in Michoacán is the primary economic industry of the Mexican state of Michoacán, with avocado production being particularly important.
+In 2018, the state produced 1,674,855 tonnes of avocados, accounting for 76.7% of Mexico's production, while 166,604 hectares were planted with the crop, representing 72% of the national planted area.
+Both avocado production and planted area increased substantially between 1980 and 2018.

+The avocado industry in Michoacán has been affected by organized crime.
+Criminal groups have extorted orchard owners, seized land, and cleared protected forests for avocado cultivation, while competition over the industry has contributed to violence.
+Illegal planting associated with avocado cultivation has contributed to the deforestation of pine and holm oak forests.

 Economic importance

 As of 2017, agriculture in Michoacán, including livestock, formed the state’s primary economic industry.
 Of particular importance is the avocado sector; Mexico produces more avocadoes than any other country, and Michoacán is the primary growing area.

 Avocado

 Hass avocado is a hybrid’s result from a Mexican and a Guatemalan varieties.
 In 2017, more than 2 million 29 thousand metric tonnes of avocado were harvested in Mexico, 82.7% of which came from production in the state of Michoacán.
 The climate required to grow Hass avocado is a temperature ranging from 8 to 21 Celsius degrees and 1,200 to 1,600 mm annual precipitation (1 mm is equivalent to 1 water liter per square meter).
 Likewise, it is advisable to grow it between 800 and 2,500 m above sea level, on well-drained clay soils or clay-loam soils.

 Avocado is among Mexico's top agricultural exports, its production accounts for 4.39% of the national GDP and 8.84% of the country’s fruit production.
 Its foreign trade’s evolution has considerably grown; in 2011, 951 million dollars were exported, while 2961 million dollars were exported in 2017.
 Exports to the US went from 4,859 tonnes in 1990 to 917,070 in 2018 (see Table 1).